JelizavetaS/DialogsAB_JS/README.md

 showCounter();
 window.showCounter();

-//1)---------------Window size----------
+1) Window size

-The window object exposes the functionality of the web browser to the webpage.
+>- The window object exposes the functionality of the web browser to the webpage.
-The window object has four properties related to the size of the window:
+>- The window object has four properties related to the size of the window:
-The innerWidth and innerHeight properties return the size of the page viewport inside the browser window (not including the borders and toolbars).
+>- The innerWidth and innerHeight properties return the size of the page viewport inside the browser window (not including the borders and toolbars).
-The outerWidth and outerHeight properties return the size of the browser window itself.
+>- The outerWidth and outerHeight properties return the size of the browser window itself.
-Also, document.documentElement.clientWidth and document.documentElement.clientHeight properties indicate the width and height of the page viewport.
+>- Also, document.documentElement.clientWidth and document.documentElement.clientHeight properties indicate the width and height of the page viewport.

 //inner
 const inner_width = window.innerWidth